Bread and Puppet Theater: Works

-Performances
+Selected performances

 Fire (1965)

 An hour long play that critiqued the ongoing war in Vietnam.
 It was dedicated to American protesters who died after setting fire to themselves and depicted life for Vietnamese villagers during the war.

 Birdcatcher in Hell (1971)

-A Kyōgen that critiqued President Nixon's pardoning of soldiers involved in the My Lai Massacre.
+A kyōgen that critiqued President Nixon's pardoning of soldiers involved in the My Lai massacre.

 Stations of the Cross (1972)

 Described by Larry Gordon, at the time the general manager of the company, as a "partially metaphoric [and] partially literal" rendering, Stations of the Cross was a contemporary interpretation of the New Testament story of Jesus' suffering on the way to his eventual crucifixion.
 Gordon provided the music direction for the production, the first time Sacred Harp music was performed at Bread and Puppet.
 Elka Schumann stated that the production was also a metaphor for the Cuban Missile Crisis.

 Joan of Arc (1979)

 A show that incorporated musical instruments and puppetry into a retelling of the story of St. Joan.
 This work also had a revival in 1999.

 Taiwan is the first Asian country to show the new version of Joan of Arc in 2009.